davidtcarson/frisco/readme.txt

 Upload and activate the Frisco theme under "Appearance > Themes" menu in your WordPress admin area.

 --- Getting Started with Frisco ---
 Go to "Appearance > Theme Options" to configure basic color and font options.
-Create a custom.css file in the root directory of the theme and enable the custom stylesheet in Theme Options to override default styles.

-*USE THE NEW ADMIN BAR IN BUDDYPRESS*
-There's a new admin bar coming to BuddyPress 1.5.
-To use that new admin bar on your development site, add the following line to your wp-config.php file in your root directory:

-define('BP_USE_WP_ADMIN_BAR', true);

 --- Credits ---
 Google Web Fonts - http://www.google.com/webfonts